What's in this guide?

 You can lose more than your original deposit

-When you trade CFDs you are only required to pay a small percentage of your total exposure upfront – this is known as margin.
-However, your potential to gain a profit or suffer a loss is far greater than the amount you pay to open a position.
+Because of leverage, your potential to gain a profit or suffer a loss is far greater than the amount you pay to open a position.

 - Ask or Ask price.
 This is the price at which you can buy CFDs